-Part of the ADX indicator, the Directional Movement Index (DMI) consists of two lines, the DMI plus line (DMI+) and the DMI minus line (DMI-), which generate potential buy and sell signals.
+The Directional Movement Index (DMI), part of the ADX indicator, consists of two lines, the DMI plus line (DMI+) and the DMI minus line (DMI-).
+These lines generate potential buy and sell signals.

 The chart below of the E-mini Russell 2000 Future shows an example of the DMI: